Interactions Dashboard¶

 -

-Enter a word or phrase in the search field and click the Search icon.
+Enter a word or phrase in the search field and search the Search icon.

 -

-When you click a conversation, the Insights to Logs window is displayed.
+When you select a conversation, the Insights to Logs window appears.
 Enter the word or phrase in the search field to prompt the system to search for it in the conversation.

 -